 There's a famous quote in statistics: "All models are wrong, but some models are useful."
 Models simplify our reality to make it manageable for us to study.
 But when you simplify, you step away from the underlying, perfect truth.
 If you can't have the perfect truth, a decent approximation likely has significant value.
 Such is the case with AV salaries: our model isn't the perfect truth, but it is a helpful approximation.
 Given the wealth of data underlying it and the reliability of the modeling approach involved, we feel very strongly that our data is a useful piece of understanding a worker's fair market value.
-It will help you supercharge your workforce development, better calibrate pay, and improve worker retention.
+It will help you supercharge your professional development, better negotiate your pay, and know when it's time to hit the job market.